JoshCodeStuff/PVE-VDIClient/README.md

+This is my fork of the project modified for modern linux and python.

 # PVE VDI Client

 This project's focus is to create a simple VDI client intended for mass deployment.
 This VDI client connects directly to Proxmox VE and allows users to connect (via Spice) to any VMs they have permission to access.